VladimirKedrov/downforcebias_fix/README.md

 ### Notes

-The code is commented should be easy to figure out how it works.
+The code is commented and not very complicated should be easy to figure out how it works.
+If you are having issues contact me at this post or make a github issue.

+Licensed GNU GPL v3.0

 If this was useful for you and you wish to donate.

 https://ko-fi.com/vladimirkedrov